learn-chef/manage-a-web-app-ubuntu/README.md

 # manage-a-web-app-ubuntu
-Cookbook and application code for the [Learn to manage a basic web application on Ubuntu](https://learn.chef.io/manage-a-web-app/ubuntu/) tutorial on Learn Chef.
+Cookbook and application code for the [Learn to manage a basic Ubuntu web application](https://learn.chef.io/manage-a-web-app/ubuntu/) tutorial on Learn Chef.